-624. Almost all the changes in export prices of cobalt products coincide with changes in cobalt prices, especially those for cobalt ores and cobalt mattes.
+Figure 6.19.
+Changes in cobalt prices and export prices of cobalt products in the world prices of cobalt products coincide with changes in cobalt prices, especially those for cobalt ores and cobalt mattes.
 Changes in cobalt oxides export prices are different.
-For example, while the prices for other products and the metal price rose in 2010, cobalt oxides price decreased by 31 %, and the opposite, while its price increased by 15 % in 2012, other prices have fallen.
-Further upturns and slumps were much more intense for cobalt oxides price than for the prices of other products.
+For example, while the prices for other products and the metal price rose in 2010, the cobalt oxides price decreased by 31 per cent, and conversely, while its price